luciusmagn/magnusi.tech/posts/huoh.md

 Valentine, is just like Neiro, a second-generation Winged One.
 He lived for many years in hiding with his father to avoid being caught by the elusive former ruler of The City.
-Val ended up losing his father a few year ago, in an event that had a deep impact on him.
+Val ended up losing his father a few years ago, in an event that had a deep impact on him.

 He owns a gay bar in the city, and he himself is attracted to men, but as far as my information reaches, there is no record of a longterm relationship.
 In his free time,